-Sometimes, private label sellers come to us with the problem where someone is on their ASIN selling a product that does not exactly match.
+Sometimes, private label sellers come to us with the problem where someone is on their ASIN selling a product that doesn’t exactly match.
 For example, it could be manufactured by someone in China.
 One thing that we can do to rectify the problem is to conduct a test buy.

 We purchase the product to prove that it does not match our client’s product.
-At that point, we will send out a cease and desist letter, which will notify the counterfeiter that they are infringing.
+At that point, we send out a cease and desist letter, which notifies the counterfeiter that they are infringing.

 The majority of sellers typically comply with our letters.
 If they do not remove the item, we will then file a Report of Infringement with Amazon.
-You do not have to conduct a test buy in order to remove the seller, but if you want to file a counterfeit claim, it is something that will help make a very strong case.
+You don’t have to conduct a test buy in order to remove the seller.
+But if you want to file a counterfeit claim, it’s something that will help make a very strong case.

 Another way to remove sellers from your ASIN is by citing trademark infringement.
 Again, you do not necessarily need to conduct a test buy.
 There are ways of creating a material difference.

 Another thing we have our clients do is implement a warranty.
 We draft the warranty, which our client then puts on their website.
 If they created the listing, they will put it on their listing as well.
-This is a way for our clients to bypass the First Sale Doctrine and is another way that we have a basis for trademark infringement.
+This is a way to bypass the First Sale Doctrine.
+It’s another way that we have a basis for trademark infringement.

-A cease and desist letter is a document sent to an individual or business to stop illegal activity (cease) and not to restart it (desist).
-The letter may warn that if the recipient does not discontinue specified conduct or take certain actions by deadlines set in the letter, that party may be sued.
+A cease and desist letter is a document sent to an individual/business to stop illegal activity (cease) and not to restart it (desist).
+The letter warns that if the recipient doesn’t discontinue specified conduct or take certain actions by deadlines set in the letter, that party may be sued.

-Basically, in the cease and desist letter, we are going to identify the legal basis as to why we believe that infringing seller should immediately remove their items and should never sell them again.
-In the letter, we include the registered trademark, relevant case law and, if they are selling counterfeit items, we include the material difference argument.
+In the cease and desist letter, we identify the legal basis as to why we believe that infringing seller should immediately remove their items and never sell them again.
+In the letter, we include the registered trademark, relevant case law and, if they’re selling counterfeit items, we include the material difference argument.

 Sometimes, we have clients that come to us and ask, ‘Why can’t you just report the infringing parties immediately?’
-Our response to that is, we give everyone the opportunity to remove themselves from the online platform they are selling on.
+Our response to that is, we give everyone the opportunity to remove themselves from the online platform they’re selling on.
 Oftentimes, once they receive a cease and desist letter, they apologize and remove the listings on their own.
-Occasionally, there is no reason to escalate the matter and quite often, a cease and desist letter really is the best way to come to an amicable resolution.
+Occasionally, there is no reason to escalate the matter.
+Quite often, a cease and desist letter really is the best way to come to an amicable resolution.